McSodbrenner/vscode-better-open-editors/README.md

 ## Known Issues

-* Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to get the internal URI of those tabs.
+* Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to get the internal URI of those tabs (https://github.com/microsoft/vscode/issues/158853).

-  If you would like to support the feature request I've created in the VS Code issue tracker, give a thumbs up to this issue (20 Thumbs up push the issue into the backlog): https://github.com/microsoft/vscode/issues/158853